Salary Range: $25-$60 (depending on location, education, and certifications)

 Essential Duties and Responsibilities in ASL:

-- Effectively interpret between American Sign Language (ASL) and spoken English
+- Hearing interpreters will effectively interpret between ASL and spoken English

 - Maintain, as applicable, compliance with any national, state, or local licensure and/or certification requirements

 - Possess the ability to work effectively in a fast paced, dynamic environment in a variety of settings and locations

-- Demonstrate a willingness and ability to complete additional duties and assignments on an on-going basis
+- Demonstrate a willingness and ability to complete additional and other duties as assigned

 - Sorenson Communications is committed to connecting people every day through communications access 24/7/365.
 Our customers rely on us and our innovative technology to quickly deliver accuracy in every conversation.
 We are industry leaders because, in all our endeavors, our customers sense our passion, our care, and our commitment.
 This dedication extends to our workplace.
 Our employees are united and proud to be part of important human interactions and understand that everything we do to facilitate communication creates connections and enhances relationships between people.

 - Sorenson Communications, LLC. offers Video Relay Service (VRS), which gives Deaf, who use American Sign Language (ASL), and hearing people the option to communicate in their preferred language - either ASL or spoken English or Spanish.
-Sorenson also provides onsite and remote interpreting services between English and various other world languages.
+Sorenson also provides onsite and remote interpreting services between various languages.